Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 ***Adam Arés***

-"You know, those fatigues aren’t really part of the costume…"
+"You know, those fatigues aren’t really part of the costume..."

 Martina Kovač folded her arms.
 "Oh, sure, just ‘cause Cammy hangs her ass and cameltoe out for everyone to stare at, that means I have to as well?"

-"Well… you *are* dressed as her."
+"Well... you *are* dressed as her."
 Adam pointed out.

 "It’s creative license."
 She saw his expression and softened.
 "Plus, I’ve got that giant burn scar on my butt cheek.
 Let me have this, okay?
-I already feel half-naked in this thing…" she plucked awkwardly at her costume’s skin-tight green leotard.
+I already feel half-naked in this thing..." she plucked awkwardly at her costume’s skin-tight green leotard.

 Adam remembered some of the stuff Firth had taught him and stopped himself from pointing out that he, having had the role of Zangief thrust on him, was technically wearing less than she was.